 After an early breakfast, you could enjoy Tai Chi instruction on the sundeck (duration about 30 minutes).
 You will be transferred by tender to the Sung Sot Cave and have the opportunity to explore this amazing cave, and back to the deck for a lovely brunch.
 You will check-out and return to Hanoi.

 You will arrive in Hanoi in the late afternoon.
-Then you will enjoy a short rest before be picked up and transferred to Noi Bai Airport for a short-flight to Hue.
+Then you will enjoy a short rest before being picked up and transferred to Noi Bai Airport for a short flight to Hue.

 Overnight in Hue

 Hue – Full-Day City TourDay 7

 After breakfast, your private tour guide will pick you up and take you on a full-day adventure tour of Hue that is sure to please the whole team.